numoonchld/numoonchld.github.io/_posts/2019-01-18-generate-an-express-app.md

 ```
 here `master` is the default branch, which is pushed to the *remote* repository named as *origin*

-if you encounter errors in this step, it's very likely your remote repository is not totally empty and was initilized with a file
+if you encounter errors in this step, it's very likely your remote repository is not totally empty and was initialized with a file

 here is my [tulpa-gen](https://github.com/numoonchld/tulpa-gen){: target="_blank"} *remote*